Our financial control framework

-The assessment and underwriting of risk is central to our financial management framework.
-All transactions we underwrite are reviewed by the Board or by the Executive team in accordance with delegated authorities from the Board.
+The assessment and underwriting of risk is central to our financial control framework.
+All the transactions we underwrite are reviewed by our Board or by our Executive team in accordance with delegated authorities from our Board.

 We operate within a strong regulatory environment.
 The controls imposed include:

-- regulations in the Export Finance Australias Regulations 1991 under sections 68 and 69 of the Export Finance Australia Corporation Act 1991 (EFIC Act), which limit the total amount of Commercial Account loans we can make and sets the maximum contingent liability we can carry under Commercial Account insurance contracts we enter into and guarantees we give
+- regulations from the Export Finance Australia’s Regulations 1991 under sections 68 and 69 of the Export Finance Australia Corporation Act 1991 (EFIC Act).
+This limits the total amount of Commercial Account loans we can make and sets the maximum contingent liability we can carry under Commercial Account insurance contracts we enter into and guarantees we give

-- approvals from the Finance Minister under section 59 of the EFIC Act, which limit the types and amount of funding that we can obtain under various borrowing programs
+- approvals from the Finance Minister under section 59 of the EFIC Act.
+This limits the types and amount of funding we can obtain under various borrowing programs

-- directions from the Minister in accordance with section 9(2) of the EFIC Act.
+- directions from our Minister in accordance with section 9(2) of the EFIC Act.

-The framework for our funding activities, conducted by Treasury, are set out within section 61 of the EFIC Act which states that ‘Export Finance and Insurance Corporation must not borrow or raise money except under section 58 or 59’.
+The framework for our funding activities conducted by Treasury is set out within section 61 of the EFIC Act which states that ‘Export Finance and Insurance Corporation must not borrow or raise money except under section 58 or 59’.

-Section 58 allows the Finance Minister to lend money to Export Finance Australia, out of money appropriated by the Federal Government.
+Section 58 allows the Finance Minister to lend money to Export Finance Australia from money appropriated by the Federal Government.

-Section 59 allows Export Finance Australia to borrow or raise money, subject to written approval of the Finance Minister.
+Section 59 allows Export Finance Australia to borrow or raise money subject to written approval from the Finance Minister.
 To date, we have funded our activities under section 59 approvals.

 We borrow in the global debt capital market to fund our lending operations.
 The core function of Treasury is to prudently raise funding at competitive rates and to manage the investment of capital and reserves and the surplus liquidity portfolio.

-The Executive team reports the results of our treasury operations to the Board regularly.
+Our Executive team reports the results of treasury operations to our Board regularly.

 The loans we provide to customers, and the rescheduled debts, are mostly denominated in foreign currencies.

-We do not take currency exposure on our assets and liabilities – we effectively eliminate foreign exchange exposure by borrowing in the same currency as the assets, or by borrowing in another currency and using cross-currency swaps and other foreign exchange instruments to remove the foreign exchange exposures.
+We do not take currency exposure on our assets and liabilities.
+We eliminate foreign exchange exposure by borrowing in the same currency as the assets or by borrowing in another currency.
+We use cross-currency swaps and other foreign exchange instruments to remove the foreign exchange exposures.

 We also use interest rate swaps and futures to match the interest rate profiles of our liabilities with those of our loans.